Next: Summary, Previous: Reporting Problems and Bugs, Up: Installing gawk [Contents][Index]

 repository in a directory named bwkawk.
 If you omit the last argument

-command line, the repository copy is created in a
+from the git command line, the repository copy is created in a

 directory named awk.